What Are Complementary and Alternative Treatments For Cystic Fibrosis?

 Aromatherapy massage, reflexology and reiki services are provided by some hospitals in Great Britain for CF patients.
 It is used to help relieve anxiety, tension, pain, insomnia, and depression.3

-One small study showed that yoga lowered anxiety and joint pain among teens during and immediately after sessions in one small study.4
+One small study showed that yoga lowered anxiety and joint pain among teens during and immediately after sessions.4

 Air purifiers and humidifiers